karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

 ## Exercise 8: Configure access from browser (EC2 Security Group)

-- [ ] Task 1: Configure the security group through the AWS Management Console
+- [ ] Task 1: Retrieve the security group ID
   - Open the AWS Management Console and navigate to the EC2 dashboard.
-  - In the left sidebar, click on "Security Groups" under the "Network & Security" section.
+  - In the left sidebar, click on "Instances" to view the list of EC2 instances.
+  - Select the EC2 instance where your application is deployed.
-  - Locate the security group associated with your EC2 instance and select it.
+  - In the "Description" tab, locate the "Security groups" section and note down the security group ID associated with the instance.
-  - In the "Inbound rules" tab, click on "Edit inbound rules".
-  - Click on "Add rule" and configure the following:
-    - Type: Custom TCP
-    - Port range: 80 (or the port your application is running on)
-    - Source: Custom, 0.0.0.0/0 (allows access from any IP address)
-  - Click on "Save rules" to apply the changes.

-> [!NOTE]
-> **Alternatively, you can configure the security group using the AWS CLI.
-Here's an example command:**
+- [ ] Task 2: Modify the security group using AWS CLI
->
+  - Open a terminal or command prompt.
+  - Run the following command to add an inbound rule to the security group, allowing access to the application port (e.g., port 80) from any IP address:

-> ```bash
+    ```bash
-> aws ec2 authorize-security-group-ingress --group-id <security-group-id> --protocol tcp --port 80 --cidr 0.0.0.0/0
+    aws ec2 authorize-security-group-ingress --group-id <security-group-id> --protocol tcp --port 80 --cidr 0.0.0.0/0
-> ```
+    ```

->
-> Replace `<security-group-id>` with the ID of the security group associated with your EC2 instance.
+  - Replace `<security-group-id>` with the ID of the security group associated with your EC2 instance.
+  - This command allows incoming traffic on port 80 from any IP address.

+- [ ] Task 3: Verify the updated security group
+  - Run the following command to describe the security group and verify the new inbound rule:

+    ```bash
+    aws ec2 describe-security-groups --group-ids <security-group-id>
+    ```

+  - Replace `<security-group-id>` with the ID of the security group.
+  - Look for the new inbound rule in the output and ensure it allows traffic on port 80 from the specified IP range.

-- [ ] Task 2: Verify access from the browser
+- [ ] Task 4: Access the application from a web browser
   - Open a web browser.
-  - Enter the public IP or DNS name of your EC2 instance in the address bar.
+  - Enter the public IPv4 address (e.g., http://54.237.83.125:8080) or public IPv4 DNS name (e.g., http://ec2-54-237-83-125.compute-1.amazonaws.com:8080) of your EC2 instance in the address bar.
   - Verify that you can access the deployed application successfully.

+### Best Practices

+1. **Principle of Least Privilege**: When configuring security group rules, follow the principle of least privilege.
+Only allow the minimum required access and ports necessary for your application to function properly.
+Avoid using overly permissive rules like allowing all traffic from any IP address.

+2. **Use Specific IP Ranges**: Instead of allowing access from any IP address (0.0.0.0/0), consider restricting access to specific IP ranges or addresses that require access to your application.
+This can be achieved by specifying the appropriate CIDR block in the `--cidr` parameter of the `authorize-security-group-ingress` command.

+3. **Regularly Review and Audit**: Regularly review and audit your security group configurations to ensure that only the necessary inbound and outbound rules are in place.
+Remove any unused or unnecessary rules to maintain a secure environment.

+4. **Document Security Group Configuration**: Maintain documentation of your security group configurations, including the purpose and justification for each inbound and outbound rule.
+This helps in understanding the security posture of your application and makes it easier to manage and update the configurations in the future.

+5. **Use Naming Conventions**: Follow a consistent naming convention for your security groups to easily identify their purpose and associated resources.
+This helps in managing and organizing security groups effectively.

+6. **Monitor and Alert**: Implement monitoring and alerting mechanisms to detect and notify you of any unauthorized or suspicious changes to your security group configurations.
+This enables you to take prompt action in case of any security breaches or misconfigurations.

+By following these best practices, you can enhance the security of your EC2 instances and ensure that only authorized access is granted to your application.

 ## Exercise 9: Configure automatic triggering of multi-branch pipeline